GetStream/stream-chat-android/documentation/docs/ui/global_customizations/how_to_use_transform_style.md

 ---
-id: uiGlobalCustomizations
+id: uiGlobalCustomizationsHowtoUseTransformStyle
-title: Global Customizations
+title: How to Use TransformStyle
-sidebar_position: 7
+sidebar_position: 1
 ---

 The SDK provides two entry points for global customization: